 For the bites:

-- 1 loaf of bread cubed with edges removed.
+- 1 14-17 oz loaf of sandwich bread cubed with edges removed.

-- 1 egg beaten with a dash of black pepper.
+- 1 egg lightly beaten with a dash of black pepper.

 - In your food processor pulse the bread to fine grain.